-- a) an individual's social security number, taxpayer identification number; or - b) the numeric or alphabetic characters of a financial or medical account identifier."
+- (1) an individual's Social Security number, taxpayer identification number; or - (2) the numeric or alphabetic characters of a financial or medical account identifier."

-The rule also states that unless otherwise provided by law or court order, this Rule does not apply to the following:
+The Rule also states that unless otherwise provided by law or court order, this Rule does not apply to the following:

-- a) a financial account identifier that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - b) the record of an administrative agency proceeding.
+- (1) a financial account identifier that identifies the property allegedly subject to forfeiture in a forfeiture proceeding; - (2) the record of an administrative agency proceeding.